cuhklinlab/JSNMF_py/README.md

-# JSNMF
+# JSNMF_py
 JSNMF: Joint analysis of scRNA-seq and epigenomic-seq data via semi-orthogonal nonnegative matrix factorization.

 This is the Python implementation of the JSNMF algorithm.
-Note that this implementation can employ GPU to speed up the code, just simply submit the script to the GPU clusters is okay.
+Note that this implementation can employ GPU to speed up the code, just simply submit the script to the GPU clusters will work.

 ## 1. Installation
 You can use the following command to install JSNMF: